joelong01/secret-sample/README.md

 ```sh
 *local*.*
 ```
+If the .gitignore file does not exist, or if the line is missing, *onTerminalStart.sh* will add the line to the file.

 When creating the dev container, the following code is run using the *postCreateCommand* in the **devcontainer.json** file.